Walk to the tasting room, stroll the vineyards or enjoy live music on the winery's covered patio.

 Explore the life and times of Mt.
 Airy's most famous son at the Andy Griffith Museum.
 It also houses items donated by other actors, including Don Knotts (Barney Fife), George Lindsey (Goober) & Betty Lynn (Thelma Lou).

-Hop in a vintage Mayberry squad cars as a "deputy" tour guide shares the sights and sounds of Andy Griffith's hometown.
+Enjoy a tour of the real Mayberry in vintage Mayberry squad cars as a "deputy" tour guide shares the sights, sounds and history of Andy Griffith's hometown of Mount Airy, NC.

 It features the same stage where a young Andy Griffith made his first appearance, singing a song in the school's talent show.

 Tracing the Ararat River & Lovills Creek, Granite City Greenway forms a 6.6-mile horseshoe around Mt.
 Airy.
-The paved route allows for walking, running & cycling.
-Includes kayak & canoe launches and trout fishing spots.
+The paved route offers walking, running & cycling.
+Includes kayak & canoe launches and trout fishing.